codefellows/seattle-iOS-401d8/README.md

 ##Instructional Staff
 * **Adam Wallraff - Lead Instructor**
 * Erica Winberry - Lead TA
-* Roman Salazar - TA
+* Jeremy Moore - TA
 * TBD - TA

 ###At the end of this course, you will be able to: